jeju5/management/cs/aws/aws_developer.md

 * Exam Tips
   * Lambda Scales out, not scales up (this means you have flexibility on number of concurrent lambda services running at the same time)
   * Lambda can work globally (ex. backup S3 bucket A to S3 bucket B)

+* Lambda & Fails
+  * synchronous invocation fails -> you will get an error
+  * async invocation fails -> retries two more times -> if retry fails, log msg to DLQ (if configured)

 * API Gateway
   * API = application programming interface = set of features that utilize an application.